dancfc84/Project_1/readme.md

 - Before the game starts, I need to create two shapes, the first shape for the main grid and the other for the next shape.
   I used a setTimeout to move the Tetrimino down one row at a time, the speed of the intervals between movements vary depending on the level you are on

-- The Tetrimino is added to the grid by assigning the specific class of the current shape to the appropriate cells in relation to its current location.
+- The Tetrimino is added to the grid by assigning the specific class of the current shape to the appropriate cells in relation to its current location

 - The shape is removed from the grid (class removed from those cells) and re-added one row below (class added to the new cells)